spydx/equinor-ctf-2024/writeups/crypto/LFSXOR/bootplug/README.md

 # Challenge Solution

 The first step is to check the period of the LFSR.
-We may due this by simulating the generation of bytes with a random seed until we get an internal state that equals the initial seed; this will indicate that the LFSR as circled back to its initial state, and will thus start repeating itself.
+We may due this by simulating the generation of bytes with a random seed until we get an internal state that equals the initial seed; this will indicate that the LFSR has circled back to its initial state, and will thus start repeating itself.
 The number of steps before it reaches this point of repition is known as the *period.*

 Credits to feynman137 who found that the LFSR had a short period: